xyang2uchicago/BioTIP_application/GSE6136/CTS/readme.txt

-probeID		probeset ID
-gene_symbol	gene_symbol annotated using downloaded annotation file (GSE6136)
-pro_coord	promoter (2k around TSS: upstream 1500 and downstream 500) coordinate mapped by gene_symbol using GENCODE mm9
-blacklist	whether the promoter coordinates lays in mm9 blacklist or not. 'in' denotes yes.
+probeID 	Affymetrix Mouse Genome 430A 2.0 Array probeset ID. gene_symbol	Coding-gene symbol annotated based on the downloaded array-annotation file (GSE6136). pro_coord 	The coordinate of promoter (2k around TSS: upstream 1500 and downstream 500) mapped to each gene symbol using the GENCODE (mm9) gtf file. blacklist 	A boolean value indicating whether a promoter coordinate lays in the blacklist of the mm9 genome or not. 'in' denotes yes.